openstack-snaps/snapstack/README.md

 ```

-The runner is meant to be a fairly lightweight Python wrapper
+This codebase is meant to be a fairly lightweight Python wrapper
 around your shell scripts.
 The purpose is to test the snap, rather
 than to extensively test the underlying source, so basic tests will
 usually suffice.